MATTMCCA/Heliotrope/log/README.md

 # Log 019
 JUST GOT PARTS!
 My Key plate came from oshcut today! (photo 36) its perfectly bent (as specified), and gloriously powder coated.
 I get to check the fit when my case arrives.

+# Log 020
+JUST GOT MORE PARTS!!!
+My 3d printed case from jawstec came today (with stickers! which are now, all over my car) I slapped everything together (blowing an led in the process) and every thing fits like a glove!
+I had the same case files milled out of ABS, I'm waiting to see how that turns out before I make everything permanent.
+See photos 37 - 42.
+I will say that jawstec did sand the case, as a result there is some discoloration, I may end up just painting it to give the case cleaner look.
+To their credit, the 3d print is amazing.
+I'm still blown away by *MultiJet Fusion* technology.

+#### Mini Rant
+At this point I would like to say, yes, I could of just went to microcenter and got a nice Keyboard for 60 bucks.
+BUT! not everyone can say, yeah, I totally designed that thing over there.

+To be honest I like my fill size keyboard more, I don't know why 60% is a thing, its missing important keys that I use, like F1 - F4, Home, End, PrtSc, Esc, um the Num pad! lets not forget about up, down, left and right.

+Because if you cant do whats right, you can always do whats left, unless your on a 60% keyboard.... then your just stuck trying to figure out what keys to map to what layer......